 In a typical organization, you might use various software applications and systems that handle different aspects of your business operations, such as customer relationship management (CRM), enterprise resource planning (ERP), supply chain management, human resources, finance, and more.

-All these applications, systems, devices, and data sources exist to serve common business objectives.
-However, these different systems may lack the ability to talk to each other resulting in information silos and widespread operational inefficiencies.
 Employees using these applications feel overwhelmed navigating through so many of them to ensure they run smoothly and get the required information.
 Any updates they make in one system must be manually replicated in another.
-The technologies remain siloed, and businesses lack a holistic view of critical data.
+The technologies remain siloed, and businesses lack a unified view of critical data.

 As enterprises deploy more of such applications, hosted on-premise or on public or private cloud or outsourced to a third-party service provider, data silos grow exponentially.